xcloudtech/rt-state/README.md

 2. Unify local state and global state management.
 So, don't need `useContext` any more.
 3. Fine granularity of controlling when to update the view with `watch`/`link` functions.
 4. An optimized Array state for the long Array.
-5. wrap all useHook Calls within `useHooks` API, and the user is able to control whether the view should be updated or not.
+5. React Hooks API integration.
+React Hooks API Calls can be wrapped by `useHooks` within the `setup` function.
+The user is also able to control whether the view should be updated or not, even when setState/* has been called.

 ### Motivation

 In react, there are Class Based components and Function Based components.
 In most cases, Function components in React can be thought of very simply.
 However, Hooks API has mental burden, especially for new learners.
-Also, because there is no state within the function, we have to repeatedly initialize the state and even redefined local functions again and again before each re-rendering.
+Also, because there is no state within the function, we have to repeatedly initialize the state and even redefine local functions again and again before each re-rendering.

 But, I need a library, which can use function components and, meanwhile, it should be easier to understand and use.